haidark/WaveletDeconv/README.md

 # WaveletDeconv
 Neural network layer code written using Keras to implement wavelet deconvolutions.

-Deconvolutions of 1D signals using wavelets of different sizes When using this layer as the first layer in a model, either provide the keyword argument `input_dim`
+Requires Keras with a running backend (Theano or Tensorflow).

-(int, e.g. 128 for sequences of 128-dimensional vectors),
+Run `testWD.py` to verify model saving, model loading, and proper functionality.

-or `input_shape` (tuple of integers, e.g. (10, 128) for sequences
+Deconvolutions of 1D signals using wavelets of different scales/widths.
-of 10 vectors of 128-dimensional vectors).
+When using this layer as the first layer in a model, either provide the keyword argument `input_dim` (int, e.g. 128 for sequences of 128-dimensional vectors), or `input_shape` (tuple of integers, e.g. (10, 128) for sequences of 10 vectors of 128-dimensional vectors).

     # Example